Add Row

 And smoothies are great for kids, too.

 Do not be afraid to give your kids full fat milk as a snack, especially if they are very active.
 For example after school and before you drop them off for soccer practice or gym class.
 If they are just going to laze around with a book or in front of the computer till meal time then stick with 2% milk.
-I would skip the nonfat milk unless they under a healthcare provider to lose weight.
+I would skip the nonfat milk unless they are under a healthcare provider to lose weight.

 I’m with Melissa Griffiths at BlessThisMessPlease when she says …